Russian court blocks popular messaging app in privacy row

-MOSCOW (AP) — A Russian court has ordered the blocking of a popular messaging app following a demand by authorities that it share encryption data with them.
+MOSCOW (AP) — A Russian court on Friday ordered the blocking of a popular messaging app, Telegram, after it rejected to share its encryption data with authorities.

-The ban follows a protracted row between Telegram and Russian authorities, who insist they need access to the encryption keys to investigate serious crimes including terrorist attacks.
+The Moscow court on Friday ruled in favor of the Russian communications watchdog, which had demanded that Telegram be blocked in Russia until it hands over the keys to its encryption.

-The Moscow court ruled on Friday that Telegram will be blocked in Russia until it hands over the keys.
+The ban comes after a protracted dispute between Telegram and Russian authorities, who insist they need access to the encryption keys to investigate serious crimes, including terrorist attacks.
+Telegram is arguably the first widely popular means of communications in Russia that has been officially banned.

-Telegram, a popular app developed by Russian entrepreneur Pavel Durov, argues that the FSB intelligence service is violating consumer rights, while authorities say the app has been used by violent extremists
+Telegram, a popular app developed by Russian entrepreneur Pavel Durov, argues that Russia’s FSB intelligence service is violating consumer rights, while authorities say the app has been used by violent extremists.

 Most Read Nation & World Stories